The Simpsons opening sequence: Flanders

+Christmas variations

 Christmas

 A Christmas-themed version of the opening sequence was animated for the season 18 episode "Kill Gil, Volumes I & II", which aired on December 17, 2006, and later re-aired with the season 20 episode "The Burns and the Bees", which aired on December 7, 2008.
 It begins with two lines of instrumental "Jingle Bells" ("Kill Gil, Volumes I & II") and "O Christmas Tree" ("The Burns and the Bees") and then the normal theme music begins.
 This version is similar to the normal version, except for several key differences: